-Lay the pump on its side, and clean any dirt from around the seal cavity drain plug (47).
-Remove the plug, and install a short nipple in the hole.
+With the pump in a vertical position, clean any dirt from around the pipe plug (32, Figure E-2) and remove the plug.
+Install a short 3/8 inch NPT nipple in the hole.
 Tip the pump and drain the seal oil into a clean container.
 Inspect the oil for water, dirt, or cloudy condition which could indicate lower seal failure or poor gasket seal.